-The Old Railway between Whitby and Scarborough was opened in 1885 t link the coastal towns with Teesside.
-As result it handled some industry, acted as a tourist run for Victorian tourists and of use for locals as a quick means of transport.
-It was closed in 1965 as part of the Beeching Review and is now a good bridleway.
+The Old Railway between Whitby and Scarborough was opened in 1885 to link the coastal towns with Teesside.
+As result it handled some industry, acted as a tourist run for Victorian tourists and was of use for locals as a quick means of transport.
+It was closed in 1965 as part of the Beeching Review and is now an excellent and easy bridleway.
 As a result it now provides a pleasant inland break from the more dramatic coastal sections of the Yorkshire Coast.
 On this walk a short section of old railway links the small village of Cloughton with the hamlet of Hayburn Wyke (an excellent and historical pub).
 Hayburn Wyke is situated in some woodland with a dramatic waterfall leading down to the rocky coastline.

 The coastal section of the walk is actually quite hilly.
 It is always worth checking the number of contour lines between the sea at Heyburn Wyke and the high point of 112 metres.
 There should be 11 (each is 10 metres apart).
 As a result any trip to the sea involves a steep and long up hill stretch.